Al Miner & Lama Sing

 After everyone had left, Dr. Winkler told Al he was interested in working with him.
 But Al wanted to substantiate the information that came through him.
 So he and Mac traveled to Maine to see Mac’s friend.
 Mac guided her through the advice given in the hypnosis session, the ‘reading,’ which suggested she place an ad in a certain paper that weekend and use specific words.
 Al and Mac stayed because the reading had said she would get an immediate offer.
 Within several days, instead of losing her home, Mac’s friend sold it at a great profit.

 Al did not recall his childhood NDE at the time of his hypnosis sessions with Dr. Winkler.
-However, he attributes his ease of journeying into the infinite to the childhood trips with My Lady, particularly that last boyhood journey during the NDE when she took him to a beautiful pathway and into a shining experience beyond — indescribable for a nine-year-old child and nearly so when he described it again at age 82.
+However, he attributes his ease of journeying into the infinite to the childhood trips with My Lady, particularly that last boyhood journey during the NDE when she took him to a beautiful pathway and into a shining experience beyond — indescribable for a nine-year-old child, and nearly so when he described it again at age 82.

 THE REST OF THE STORY

 One evening at the end of the third year, Al was scheduled to give a reading for a small group.
-Before the meeting, Al shared with Art Winkler that this would be his final reading.
+Before the meeting, Al shared with Winkler that this would be his final reading.
 The group turned out to be one of many around the world that met to study a particular series of readings given by trance channel Edgar Cayce titled “Search for God.”
 Among the group was a man named Arch Ogden who served in various capacities with the Association for Research and Enlightenment (A.R.E.) including board president of the Edgar Cayce Foundation.

 Following the reading, Ogden told Al that he was extremely impressed by the reading and asked Al if he knew of a man named Edgar Cayce.
-Al did not.
-Ogden then told Al who he and the group were and asked if he could stay to speak with Al. What followed was a very exciting and reassuring discussion for Al. The night ended with Ogden inviting Al to accompany him to the Edgar Cayce A.R.E. headquarters in Virginia Beach.
+Al said he did not.
+Ogden then told Al who he and the group were, and asked if he could stay to speak with Al. What followed was a very exciting and reassuring discussion for Al. The night ended with Ogden inviting Al to accompany him to the Edgar Cayce A.R.E. headquarters in Virginia Beach.
 There, Al deepened his understanding of the phenomenon and decided to continue his work.

 The majority of Al’s work was personal readings for individuals all over the world, but more than 2,000 were topical or research readings sponsored by individuals, groups, and organizations.
 Al Miner is referred to in numerous publications and books, and his research has been incorporated into the procedures of professionals in various fields.

 In 2017, Lama Sing gave a reading that includes this: “Sarah is one of the guides who has been with this our brother, the Channel, all throughout his tenure of service in the current incarnation.
 She has been at the side of the Golden One who came to lift him up from the pain of his childhood dis-ease.
 She and the Golden Lady brought him into many different places … so beautiful that, at times, he declined to return to his physical body.
 During those times, he was considered in coma, which was not extraordinary in those times.
-And so we give this here because it is important to realize that, often, those who may seem to be lost or in a different consciousness may really truly be exploring the beauty of that which is offered to them in the Beyond.”
+And so, we give this here because it is important to realize that, often, those who may seem to be lost or in a different consciousness may really truly be exploring the beauty of that which is offered to them in the Beyond.”

 — LAMA SING